What to do with Kids who "Act Out"

 Behaviour management is a big part of being a parent.
 From their earliest moments, children follow an impulsive, undifferentiated curiosity.
 It falls to the people in their lives to let them know when they’ve crossed a line.
 Different people will have different ideas about where to draw the lines, but ultimately their function is to ensure a social world in which we can all live together without fears for our safety or dignity.

 To be sure there is such a thing as too many lines and such a thing as too few.
 It’s one of the dances of parenthood to simultaneously encourage our children to explore while keeping them safe and social.

 Then we look to experts for strategies to manage problematic behaviour.
-And one of the first strategies we encounter is something called emotional regulation.
+One of the first strategies we encounter is something called emotional regulation.
 This helps children bring more awareness to their emotions and their relative intensity in varied contexts.
-The theory is that greater emotional awareness leads to an improved ability to self-soothe and self-manage states of heightened arousal, which otherwise the child might ‘act out’.
+The theory is that greater emotional awareness leads to an improved ability to self-soothe and self-manage states of heightened arousal, which otherwise the child might "act out".
 For many children this strategy proves helpful.
-Indeed many adults also benefit from improved awareness with regard to their emotional states.
+Indeed many adults also benefit from improved awareness about their emotional states.